Here's How Much a $1000 Investment in Progressive Made 10 Years Ago Would Be Worth Today

 Bottom Line

-Anyone can invest, but building a successful investment portfolio takes a combination of a few things: research, patience, and a little bit of risk.
-So, if you had invested in Progressive a decade ago, you're probably feeling pretty good about your investment today.
+While anyone can invest, building a lucrative investment portfolio takes research, patience, and a little bit of risk.
+If you had invested in Progressive ten years ago, you're probably feeling pretty good about your investment today.

 Progressive continues to gain on higher premiums, given its compelling product portfolio, leadership position and strength in both Vehicle and Property businesses.
 Focus on becoming a one-stop insurance destination, catering to customers opting for a combination of home and auto insurance, augurs well for growth.
 Policies in force and retention ratio should remain healthy.
 Competitive pricing to retain current customers and address customer needs with new offerings should continue to drive policy life expectancy.
 Shares of Progressive have underperformed the industry in a year.
 However, exposure to cat induces underwriting volatility.
 Escalating expenses due to higher losses and settlement expenses remain an overhang on margin.
 High debt level along with low times earned interest pose financial risk.
 Its fourth-quarter earnings beat estimates.